👉 TAP TO SAVE 30% WITH CODE NEW

 Since Week 6, no team is allowing opposing wide receivers to cash in with more frequency than the San Francisco 49ers have.
 Over the 49ers' last six contests, they have surrendered 1,098 receiving yards and eight receiving touchdowns on 90 receptions.
 The 41.3 fantasy points per game they have conceded leads the NFL.

-In that same six-game sample, McMillan's 44 targets are the 13th-most among receivers (7.3 targets/game), while his air yards share sits at 43.6, target share at 25.7%, team receiving market share of 31.9%, and a 57.1% team touchdown receiving share.
+In that same six-game sample, McMillan's 44 targets are the 13th most among receivers (7.3 targets/game), while his air yards share sits at 43.6, target share at 25.7%, team receiving market share of 31.9%, and a 57.1% team touchdown receiving share.

 When you pan through the analytics, it's easy to see why McMillan has been a borderline WR1, averaging 15.6 fantasy points per game.
-Fresh off an eight-catch, two-touchdown, 130-yard performance last week against the Falcons, which netted the rookie 33 fantasy points, there is no reason not to believe that McMillan shouldn't finish Week 12 as a top-five fantasy option at the receiver position.
+Fresh off an eight-catch, two-touchdown, 130-yard performance last week against the Falcons, which netted the rookie 33 fantasy points, there is no reason not to believe that McMillan shouldn't finish Week 12 as a top-5 fantasy option at the receiver position.

-Chris Olave - WR, New Orleans Saints vs Atlanta Falcons
+Chris Olave - WR, New Orleans Saints vs. Atlanta Falcons

 I really wanted to go with Tee Higgins here again this week, facing a Patriots team that has conceded seven receiving touchdowns to opposing receivers over the last three weeks.
 Still, people may get suspicious if I were to include him again this week (my not-so-subtle way of doing so).